AgateTravel WeLiveToServe

 1. In December, it is cold and there is a huge day-night temperature swing.

-3. As a renowned winter resort, Shirakawa-go see many visitors in this month.
+3. As a renowned winter resort, Shirakawa-go sees many visitors in this month.

 Shirakawa-go weather in December is cold, with the average temperature of -2 - 6℃ (35.6 - 42.8℉), signaling the arrival of winter.
-In the first few days of the month, it is somewhat chilly, since high temperatures range from 10℃ (50℉) to 15℃ (59℉).
-In warmer years, when the sun is at its strongest, the high can reach up to nearly 18℃ (64.4℉).
+In the first few days of the month, it is not that cold, since high temperature ranges from 10℃ (50℉) to 15℃ (59℉).
+In warmer days, when the sun is at its strongest, the high can reach up to nearly 18℃ (64.4℉).
 In the rest of the month, the temperature drops, and hardly exceeds 10℃ (50℉) during the day.
-For low temperatures, there are twenty days or so seeing below 0 degrees Celsius (32 degrees Fahrenheit).
+For low temperature, there are twenty days or so seeing it below 0 degrees Celsius (32 degrees Fahrenheit).

-From the aforementioned data, December brings a considerable day-night temperature swing, as high as 14℃ (57.2℉).
+From the aforementioned data, December experiences a considerable day-night temperature swing, as high as 14℃ (57.2℉).
 Thus, onion-like dressing is highly recommended.

-The village has 225mm (8.9 in) average precipitation over 22 days of rain, sleet or snow.
-Among which, snowy days are the most frequent - up to 18 days, and most of them are heavy snow.
-But it is often intermittent, as Shirakawa-go in December experiences very changeable climate: a single day may see cloudy, sleety, rainy, and snowy conditions.
+This month, the village has 225mm (8.9 in) of precipitation from over 22 days, rainy, sleet or snow.
+Among which, snowy days take up the majority - up to 18 days, and heavy snow is common.
+But it is often intermittent, as Shirakawa-go climate in December is very changeable: a single day may see cloudy, sleety, rainy, and snowy conditions.

 Early in the month when temperatures are higher, the snow may melt away after a couple of days.
 Even if some snow remains, it’s not very deep.
-By the end of the month with cold temperatures, it snows more frequently, so the snow accumulation is thick and slow to melt.
+By the end of the month as temperatures continuously drop, the snow accumulation remains thick and seldom melts away.

 Sunrise Time: 6:46 - 7:05